BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Shieldwall

-**ACTIVE/PASSIVE RULES**
+- **Resolute Fighter** `PASSIVE`

-- **Resolute Fighter** `PASSIVE` - Ingold and friendly Gondor Warrior models within 3" do not Back Away if they lose a Combat - their opponent must Back Away instead.
+Ingold and friendly Gondor Warrior models within 3" do not Back Away if they lose a Combat - their opponent must Back Away instead.
 However, this does not mean that a model benefiting from this rule cannot count as being Trapped, when they lose their Duel roll.

 </div>